 top of page

-Decision-Making & Representation Act Training
+Supported Decision-Making and Representation Act (SDMRA)

 Designed for:

-The training includes three separate courses designed for different groups — legal professionals, individuals, and families, and medical professionals.
+The training includes three separate courses designed for different groups — legal professionals, individuals, and families, and health professionals.
 Each course explores practical ways to support decision-making, explains changes to legal and medical processes, and highlights how these changes promote human rights and person-centred planning.

 COURSES

-Our training includes three separate courses designed for different groups — legal professionals, individuals, and families, and medical professionals.
+Our training includes three separate courses designed for different groups — legal professionals, individuals, and families, and health professionals.
 Each course explores the purpose and key principles of the Act, explore decision-making capacity, and discover the different ways adults can be supported to make their own choices.

 ©-ICI-DannySoucy-2022-02.jpg

-Families
+Individuals and Families

 Learn how New Brunswick’s new law supports individuals to make their own choices while protecting their rights and independence.
 This course helps individuals and families understand the changes in decision-making and how to provide support that respects choice and dignity.